 8 Tips to Get More Website Traffic

 Let’s go back to the business card analogy.
-If you go to an industry conference, you’re likely to collect hundreds of business cards and brochures.
-Some you’ll want to keep because you made a good connection, and you want to follow up.
+If you go to an industry conference, you will likely collect hundreds of business cards and brochures.
+You’ll want to keep some because you made a good connection, and you want to follow up.
 The rest, you’ll glance at them once you get back to the office and make a selection.
 Based on what?
 On whether or not the business card or brochure catches your attention.

 You want your website to catch your customer’s attention, intrigue them, inform them and entice them to learn more.

 User experience is critical to securing returning traffic and keeping visitors on your website long enough to trigger search engine algorithms.
 For organic and social channel visitors who come for the first time, their experience on your website can move them through the funnel to the point of becoming customers.
 However, if they can’t find what prompted them to come to your website, or the interface is clunky and confusing, they won’t return.

 Even worse, they’ll leave within seconds, giving your site a high bounce rate.
 Hubspot defines bounce rate as,

 “the percentage of people who land on a page on your website and then leave without clicking on anything else or navigating to any other pages on your site.”